Everybody can grow flowers and vegetables. Yes, we mean everybody. No matter

 How to Grow Plants in Container Gardens:

 Container plants dry out easily.
-Make sure to check them and water daily
+Make sure to check them.
+They may require

-if necessary.
+water daily.
 The smaller the container, the more frequent the watering.
+If

 Avoid overcrowding your plants.
 The limited space, means limited water and